krismichalski/docker-rails/README.md

 Default: `[empty string]`

-You can add additional files to whitelist when checking for rails new command to run.
+You can add additional files to white-list when checking for rails new command to run.

 For example `RAILS_NEW_IGNORED_FILES=Dockerfile.production,compose-production.yml`